mastodon/documentation/content/en/methods/admin/canonical_email_blocks.md

 : **Internal parameter.** Use HTTP `Link` header for pagination.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 100.
+Defaults to 100 blocks.
+Max 200 blocks.

 #### Response
 ##### 200: OK